myquite/interactive-terminal/README.md

 Use `lesson reset` to restart the lesson progress at any time.
 Use `lesson ls` to list all available lessons.

+### Available Lessons

+1. `pwd` - show the current directory
+2. `ls` - list files and folders
+3. `cd styles` - navigate into the styles directory
+4. `cd ..` - return to the previous directory

 Live Project: [Interactive Terminal](https://myquite.github.io/interactive-terminal/)

 ## Priority Tasks